 PIM’s Flagship 2 teams study these processes and analyze policy options to promote inclusive rural growth and transformation.
 Specific topics include assessment and implications of transformation processes, agri-food systems as source of jobs, key public and private investments to stimulate rural development, and the political economy of agricultural and food policy reforms.

 Late-transforming countries face internal challenges in a context of external and global grand challenges.
 Among the latter are climate change, degradation of water, soil, forests, fish stocks, and biodiversity, urbanization without significant industrialization, high levels of youth unemployment, and increasing competition for land.
 Many of these challenges are particularly acute in Africa south of the Sahara, where most late-transforming countries are located.
 Therefore, the work of Flagship 2 is primarily concentrated in this region, with emphasis on Ethiopia, Ghana, Malawi, Nigeria, Rwanda, Tanzania, Uganda and Zambia.
 The work is well aligned with the Malabo Declaration, the articulation in 2014 by African Heads of State and Government of their new commitments to the CAADP agenda.

-Client-Responsive Country and Regional Engagement and Partnership research cluster reflects the importance of country partners for achieving outcomes.
-It includes the IFPRI Country Strategy Support Programs in Bangladesh, Egypt, Ethiopia, Ghana, Malawi, Nigeria, and, and the programs of research and policy support in India, Myanmar, Central Asia, and China, as well as the ReSAKSS-Asia network, which focus on partnerships with and building capacities of national stakeholders for improved policy making.
+The Client-Responsive Country and Regional Engagement and Partnership research cluster reflects the importance of country partners for achieving outcomes.
+It includes the IFPRI Country Strategy Support Programs in Bangladesh, Egypt, Ethiopia, Ghana, Malawi, Myanmar, Nigeria, and Rwanda, and the programs of research and policy support in India, Papua New Guinea, Central Asia, and China, as well as the ReSAKSS-Asia network, which focus on partnerships with and building capacities of national stakeholders for improved policy making.